 Framing More Life as I guess a playlist–even though that’s totally not a real thing–is actually a smart, if craven, move.
 It lowers the bar: suddenly, taking what you like of the 22 tracks present is a feature instead of a bug, and it redresses the project as a smaller release instead of a 82 minute behemoth, all while justifying why it’s a buyable release instead of a freebie.
 Calling it a playlist also means Drake can delve a little deeper into pop territory without too much backlash.
 He can frontload More Life with dancehall, poppier takes on UK grime, and afrobeat, and then cover himself with Quavo and Young Thug features later on to keep the rap crowd happy.
 Again, he’s trying to minimax his potential across the board, and a “playlist” is his best chance at doing that.

 Calling More Life a playlist also gives Drake an excuse to release as many potential radio singles as possible.
 And he needs that, because Drake is actually kind of terrible at predicting/controlling his hits.
 “Hold On, We’re Going Home,” which to my ears is his best radio bid to date, couldn’t touch number one on the charts, while “One Dance” spent 10 weeks atop the chart, and “Hotline Bling,” his most culturally impactful hit, wasn’t even the biggest news story when it was released.
 He kind of needs to be able to throw up “Passionfruit,” “Get It Together,” “Madiba Riddim,” and “Portland” in hopes that at least one will stick.
-You only get so many ties with an album; no one’s tried something like this with a playlist.
+You only get so many tries with an album; no one’s tried something like this with a playlist.

 Speaking of albums, could the reaction to VIEWS have informed the decision, too?